 - WOMEN'S state junior college championship tournaments in states that are not affiliated with NJCAA

 - Finals of the Gold divison of the following categories at the USAV Volleyball Adult Open Championships (Opens, AA, A, BB, B, 45 and younger Men, 35 and younger Women)

 - Finals of the Gold division of the following categories at the USAV Girls or Boys Junior National Volleyball Championships: 16-yr, 17-yr, or 18yr

-- Finals of the Gold division of the following categories at the USAV High Performance Championships: Boys International Junior or Girls International Junior (must be verified by USA Volleyball)
+- Finals of the Gold Open division of the following categories at the USAV High Performance Championships: Boys International Junior or Girls International Junior (verified by USA Volleyball)

 - Division I Gold Finals of the NCVF Club Championships